 In addition, children’s soccer cleats typically are very hard and do not have enough support for their developing feet.
 This further exacerbates the problem.
 When you add in the vigorous practice and tournament schedule of club soccer you have the perfect recipe for heel pain caused by Sever’s disease.

 The pain from Sever’s disease usually occurs as the foot strikes the ground during running and can often be more severe immediately after playing.
 The best treatment is rest – reducing the trauma on the feet allows the stress on the heel bone to resolve.
 Calf stretches, icing and foot orthotics can also be helpful.

 In severe cases immobilization in a boot or cast can help to get the pain under control.
 The good news about Sever’s disease is that most children literally do “outgrow” the problem.
 The bad news is that it can take anywhere from six months to two years to completely resolve.

-If your child is suffering from heel pain then his club soccer schedule may be a bit too vigorous.
-Considering some time away from running in soccer cleats and definitely consult a podiatrist for the best treatment for your child's heel pain.
-Get the pain under control and help your child get back to playing the sport he loves!
+If your child is suffering from heel pain then the club soccer schedule may be a bit too vigorous.
+Consider some time off from running in soccer cleats and definitely consult a podiatrist for the best treatment for your child's heel pain.
+This can make a big difference in getting the pain under control and helping your child get back to playing the sport he loves!

 Schedule an appointment by calling 562-433-0478.
 Our doctors and team of professionals at Sol Foot & Ankle Centers are dedcitated to keeping your feet healthy and pain-free.